colingorrie/anderson/README.md

 # Anderson

+*v1.0* (January 19, 2016)

 ## Plugins

 **Backstretch** (v2.0.4)
 Simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
 [Website](http://srobbin.com/jquery-plugins/backstretch/)

 **Magnific Popup** (v1.0.1)
 Light and responsive lightbox script with focus on performance.
 [Website](http://dimsemenov.com/plugins/magnific-popup/)

 **Waypoints** (v4.0.0)
 A library that makes it easy to execute a function whenever you scroll to an element.
 [Website](http://imakewebthings.com/waypoints/)

 ## Styling